niklasstich/master-thesis/chapters/approach.typ

 The Moyou project is largely divided into 5 namespaces:
 - `Moyou.Aspects`, where the actual implementations presented in Sections #ref(<memento>, supplement: none), #ref(<singleton>, supplement: none), #ref(<unsaved_changes>, supplement: none) and #ref(<factory>, supplement: none) can be found,
 - `Moyou.Diagnostics`, which holds the information required in diagnostics emitted by the aspect implementations,
-- `Moyou.Extensions`, a collection of useful C\# extension methods@dotnetdocs[Extension Methods (C\# Programming Guide)] used across various aspects,
+- `Moyou.Extensions`, a collection of useful extension methods@dotnetdocs[Extension Methods (C\# Programming Guide)] used across various aspects,
 - `Moyou.Test`, a library of text-based snapshot tests that verify that, for a given input, our aspects generate the correct output code,
 - `Moyou.UnitTest`, another test library which applies aspects to actual classes and tests that the generated code functions as expected.

-Regarding `Moyou.Test`, special care was taken to consider as many likely scenarios of kinds input to the aspects as possible, including input that results in warning or error diagnostics by the aspects (such as e.g. marking an abstract class as a singleton).
+Regarding `Moyou.Test`, special care was taken to consider as many likely scenarios of possible kinds of input to the aspects as possible, including input that results in warning or error diagnostics by the aspects (such as e.g. marking an abstract class as a singleton).
 The benefits of splitting testing across both compile-time and run-time code of aspects will be more thoroughly explained after the first aspect is introduced in @memento_consequences.

 Whenever source code from the Moyou project is shown as a listing anywhere in this paper, a footnote with a permalink to the file in the GitHub repository will be provided.